katherin26/Javascript-Diary/Object-Oriented-Programming/Notes.md

 ### **ENCAPSULATION**

 ```
-Keeping properties and methods private inside the class, so they are not accessible from outside the class.Some
-methods can be exposed as a public interface (API).
+Keeping properties and methods private inside the class, so they are not accessible from outside the class.
+Some methods can be exposed as a public interface (API).

 WHY??